Theory of Constraints Application to Production … and More

 And, the people side of things is very positive.

-In our education we typically get a 95% to 100% consensus from employees (at all levels of all functions) in support of the implementation, and employees’ buy-in just gets stronger as the implementation progresses.
+In our education (before a decision to go with TOC, or as the initial stage of implementation) we typically get a 95% to 100% consensus from employees (at all levels of all functions) in support of the implementation, and employees’ buy-in just gets stronger as the implementation progresses.

 Our approach gets very high plant productivity but with a lot less stress and tension than in many other “high performance manufacturing” environments.
 And so many of the day-to-day frustrations of an employee’s typical day just disappear; employees appreciate the opportunity to work smarter rather than working harder.